kikivanrongen/ReproducibilityBlog/_posts/2019-10-18-reproducibility-lab.md

 However, all DQN models with experience replay only learn when there is enough memory and skip learning otherwise.
 This is a convenient way to implement experience replay, however, it comes with the catch that the learning only happens after 32 steps have been taken in the first episode.
 An alternative implementation could be to implement online learning until there is enough memory, however, then we would break the i.i.d. assumption for part of the episode, because the data are sequentially dependent now.
 We, however, do not think that this additional head start can explain the big difference between the models.
 The larger batch-size also means that the same experiences are used more often than once, which could result in overfitting; complicating the learning even more.

-*FIGURE OF PERFORMANCE AND SEE THAT IT IMPROVES ONLY AFTER 32 STEPS?*

 The hyperparameters of training a model, such as the learning-rate, can make the difference between good and bad learning.
 A too large learning rate can result in divergence in normal supervised learning.
 Reinforcement Learning makes this more complicated, as the model interacts with a dynamic changing environment.
 This makes it very difficult to find the right hyperparameters.
 Since we have only done a limited hyperparameter search, it could well be that for this reason we could not find any converging models for the DQN with experience replay.

-*TODO: further recommendations?
-Hyperparameter search? smaller batch size?*

 # Appendix
 The standard deviations of the numbers in our general results table:

 | name               |     learning rate |   average min norm |   maximum reward |
 |:-------------------|-------:|----------:|----------:|
 | normal DQN         | 0.0001 |  0.475719 |  1.22474  |